 The purpose of this article is not to demonise women.
 Any idea that all women should bear the guilt of a few is just as preposterous as when the same unjust illogic is applied to men.
 The purpose of this article is not even to cast stones at the guilty women (named below).
 Its true purpose is twofold.
 Firstly, it is to undermine the aforesaid illogic – namely that the guilt of a few can be laid at the door of the entire identity class.
 Indeed, firing artillery at identity politics in general is a valid objective.
 The second purpose is an attempt to penetrate the gynocentric carapace which protects women from criticism even when it is justified.
 Women are not all blameless angels; they are no better than men.
 For both sexes we can truthfully say that some people are admirable, some are badly flawed, even wicked, but most are averagely decent.

 Actually there is a valid third purpose, which focuses on the victims.
-The web site femalesexoffenders.org expresses it thus: “The website and this attached blog are NOT about bashing women.
+A web site listing female sex offenders (no longer available) expressed it thus: “The website and this attached blog are NOT about bashing women.
 The goal is to highlight the ways in which popular stereotypes of women, motherhood and violence work to further exacerbate survivors’ struggles to make sense of the abuse.
 It is about highlighting the fact that there are female abusers out there and how society as a whole has dealt, or has not dealt, with that fact.”
 The site Toy Soldiers deserves a shout for persistence in presenting the latter perspective.

 Here I will be concerned exclusively with adult female sexual offending against minors.
 I may, in the future, post separately on women’s sexual offences against adults, as well as female perpetrated abuse of children of a non-sexual nature.
 But not today.